Idevswork/idevs-foundation/PACKAGING.md

 ## Recommendation

-**Use the consolidated package (`IdevsWork.Foundation`)** unless you have specific requirements for individual components.
+**Use the consolidated package (`Idevs.Foundation`)** unless you have specific requirements for individual components.
 This provides the best developer experience with simplified dependency management and guaranteed compatibility.